-Because the concept of complexity should recall similar ideas for different scientists, articles that explicitly refer to ecological complexity should more frequently mention features typical of complex systems than the control group articles (or “control articles”).
-We also predict that articles that explicitly refer to ecological complexity should be more similar amongst themselves than control articles, because ecology is a vast field with studies ranging from behavioral responses to biogeographical patterns.
-For the same reason, we predict that patterns in how ecological complexity is conceptualized should differ across subfields, e.g., with certain features being more likely to be discussed together, and/or with some subfields citing different subsets of the literature.
+Because the concept of complexity should recall similar ideas for different scientists, we expect that articles explicitly referring to ecological complexity should more frequently mention features typical of complex systems than the control group articles (or “control articles”).
+We also predict that articles that explicitly refer to ecological complexity should be more similar among themselves than the control articles, because of ecology’s vast scope.
+For the same reason, we predict that patterns in how ecological complexity is conceptualized should differ across subfields of ecology, e.g., with certain features being more likely to be discussed together, and/or with some subfields citing different subsets of the literature.
 Support for these predictions would suggest that authors who refer to ecological complexity do so while relating to a set of shared ideas, and therefore that, at least theoretically, there is potential to organize the study of ecological complexity around the principles we identified in reviewing relevant literature in CSS (Table 1).

 Features of complex ecological systems identified from complex system science

-We found that scientists in CSS identified a core set of concepts that characterize complex systems.
-Common narratives include the idea that complexity is typical of systems composed of multiple, diverse parts and structured across different organizational levels (3–5, 18, 21, 33)(3–5, 18, 21, 33), a vision that puts networks (52, 62)(52, 62) and hierarchies (9, 63, 64)(9, 63, 64) at the core of ecological complexity.
-Other concepts include spatiotemporal scale dependencies (28, 65–67)(28, 65–67), criticality (11, 68)(11, 68), self-organization of the parts that compose a system in increasingly sophisticated modules (9, 21, 33, 69, 70)(9, 21, 33, 69, 70), and feedbacks occurring both within and between each level of the system, which stabilize and constrain both the whole system and its parts (6, 18, 31, 65, 67)(6, 18, 31, 65, 67).
-Chaotic dynamics and the potential for alternative states, which are often contingent on the initial conditions of a system and may operate at any organizational level, complete the typical recipe of a complex system (2, 18, 71, 72)(2, 18, 71, 72).
+We found from the literature that scientists in CSS identified a core set of concepts that characterize complex systems.
+Common narratives include the idea that complexity is typical of systems composed of multiple, diverse parts and structured across different organizational levels (3–5, 18, 21, 33), a vision that puts networks (52, 62) and hierarchies (9, 63, 64) at the core of ecological complexity.
+Other concepts include spatiotemporal scale dependencies (28, 65–67), criticality (11, 68), self-organization of the parts that compose a system in increasingly sophisticated modules (9, 21, 33, 69, 70), and feedbacks occurring both within and between each level of the system, which stabilize and constrain both the whole system and its parts (6, 18, 31, 65, 67).
+Chaotic dynamics and the potential for alternative states, which are often contingent on the initial conditions of a system and may operate at any organizational level, complete the typical recipe of a complex system (2, 18, 71, 72).
 We chose 23 representative features to synthesize more specific aspects that emerged consistently from this broad range of concepts (Table 1).

 Spatiotemporal patterns in the study of ecological complexity

 We retrieved 172 articles that mention “ecological complexity” in their title or keywords.
-Institutions from all continents except Antarctica contributed to this pool of manuscripts (Fig. 2a), with North American (n = 266) and European (n = 185) institutions contributing disproportionately more.
+Researchers based in institutions from all continents except Antarctica contributed to this pool of manuscripts (Fig. 2a), with researchers based in North American (n = 266) and European (n = 185) institutions contributing disproportionately more.
 Considering the articles mentioning “ecological complexity” in all fields (i.e., title, keywords, and abstract), we found a steady increase in research effort starting from the late 1990s, exceeding 2000 articles per year as of the end of 2021 (Fig. 2b; see also Fig. S1).

 The diversity of complexity articles